oneonezhang/leetcode/Implement Queue using Stacks.md

 + You may assume that all operations are valid (for example, no pop or peek operations will be called on an empty queue).

 ##Idea:
-change order when pop and peak
+change order when pop and peek
 ```cpp
 class Queue {
 public: